 Porto Card

-There are many things to see in Porto and the best way to do this, and to save a couple of bucks, is to purchase the Porto Card, a city pass for Porto’s best attractions and sights.
+There are many sites to see in Porto.
+The best way to do this while saving a couple of bucks is to purchase the Porto Card, a city pass for Porto’s best attractions and sites.

 The Porto city card gives visitors the chance to visit museums, take public transportation at no cost, get a discount in cafes and Porto restaurants, and take free tours.